 Not a lot to say here but the blog comes with two RSS feeds:

-• my.domain.me/feed/projects which is a feed of all the projects
+which is a feed of all the postsmy.domain.me/feed/projects

 [New in version 1.0.5] Posts can now have thumbnails that will be propagated to the RSS feed.
 They can be selected from the collection of images you uploaded to the server (see previous section).
 If an image is selected as as thumbnail it can't be deleted.